I beg to move,

 I very much understand the need for certainty and the importance of those clauses in contracts.
 There should be a level of legal certainty, because those contracts will be respected in the implementation period.
 Furthermore, as was stated—I cannot remember by whom—we can sign up to The Hague convention unilaterally.
 As my hon.
 Friend the Member for Cheltenham said in yesterday’s debate, that convention is not the gold standard, because certain types of jurisdiction clauses are not included.
 However, many are, and it should give business a level of certainty.

 The Committee also referred to legal services.
 It is important that we recognise the value of that sector to jobs and our economy, and the fact that it underpins our financial services sector.
 The hon.
 Member for Enfield, Southgate (Bambos Charalambous) identified many important points about the mutual recognition of qualifications.
 The Prime Minister has recognised that, too.
+She said

 “it would make sense to continue to recognise each other’s qualifications in the future.”

 That has been specifically recognised in relation to our agreement on citizens’ rights.
 Those citizens who remain have every right to continue to practise as they do at the moment.

 My hon.
 Friend the Member for Bromley and Chislehurst rightly identified that the European Parliament might say that what we are putting forward is unachievable.
 In any negotiation, I would not expect the other party and those who will be confirming the agreement to lie down and say they accept everything the UK puts forward.
 We must remember that it is a negotiation.